If your pup devours treats faster than you can say “good dog,” it’s time to bring out the big (chewable) guns.

 These peanut butter and pumpkin chews are a hit with dogs who love a satisfying crunch.
 Peanut butter provides healthy fats and protein, while pumpkin offers fiber and vitamins.
 Baking these chews at a low temperature ensures they stay crunchy for longer.

-- 2 cups whole wheat flour (or a dog-friendly alternative)
+- 2 cups whole wheat flour (or oat flour for a gentler digestion)

-- 1 cup pumpkin puree (not pie filling)
+- 1 cup pure pumpkin puree (ensure it is not pumpkin pie filling with added spices/sugar)

 Storage: Store in an airtight container for up to 2 weeks or freeze for up to 3 months.